clinicalMPM/clinicalMPM.github.io/index.md

 The inter-subject reliability data can be seen here: [inter-subject reliability](/inter-subject.html)

+Additionally we assessed the intra-subject reliability of one subject scanned three times at multiple resolutions.
+The data for this analysis can be seen here: [multi-resolution analysis](/multi-resolution.html)

-You can download all the reliability data as well as the mean parameter values using the link on the left.
+You can download all the reliability data, mean parameter values and the multi-resolution analysis results using the link on the left.

 {% include scripts.html %}